 Your pictures: Monuments

 Each week, we publish a gallery of readers' pictures on a set theme.
-This week it is "monuments" and we begin with this picture by Rebecca Polinsky of Winged Figures of the Republic at Hoover Dam, Nevada.
+This week, we asked for your pictures on the theme of "Monuments".

-And finally, a photograph by Robyn Williams of Trafalgar Square in London.
-The next theme is "pinhole photography" and the deadline for your entries is 29 April.
+And, finally, a picture by Judith Hamery of a man reading in Paris.
+The next theme is "Display" and the deadline for your entries is 8 November.
 If you would like to enter, send your pictures to email@example.com.
-Further details and terms can be found by following the link below this gallery.
+Further details and terms can be found by following the link to "We set the theme; you take the pictures" at the bottom of the page.